YottaDB/YDBDoc/MessageRecovery/errors.rst

 PREALLOCATEFAIL, Disk space reservation for SSSS segment has failed

-MUPIP/Run Time Error: Indicates the disk space preallocation has failed due to a system call error.
+MUPIP/Run Time Error: Indicates that disk space preallocation has failed due to a system call error.

 Action: Please read the accompanying system message to find out why the system call error occurred and resolve that problem.